LakshmiBagali/Stepin_Library-Management/1_Requirements/Readme.md

 ## SWOT ANALYSIS
 ### Strengths
-* Curiosity and need to learn.
+* Curiosity and need to learn
-* Respected and valued by users.
+* Respected and valued by users
 * Collections
-* Drive to understand the perspective of user.
+* Drive to understand the perspective of user

 ### Weaknesses
 * Lack fo funding
-* Prioritization.
+* Prioritization

 ### Opportunuties
-* Chance to advocate for digital privacy.
+* Chance to advocate for digital privacy
-* More inter-sectoral collaboration.
+* More inter-sectoral collaboration

 ### Threats
-* Lack of strong professional body.
+* Lack of strong professional body
-* Replacement of staff by automated services.
+* Replacement of staff by automated services

 # 4W&#39;s and 1&#39;H

 ## Why
-* Helps to maintain the information of the book.
+* Helps to maintain the information of the book

 ## What
-* To implement system to add,search,view and update books record.
+* To implement system to add,search,view and update books record

 ## When
-* To reduce the manual work and save time.
+* To reduce the manual work and save time

 ## Where
-* At a place where there is a collection of different things in one place.
+* At a place where there is a collection of different things in one place

 ## How
-* To build a system with all features required.
+* To build a system with all features required

 # Detail requirements